6 ECTS credits

 The aim of the course is first to have a good (thus not the details) knowledge of these systems.
 Further, the aim is to look at things in a different way, this is trough comparison and by putting the national law in a European perspective.
 With a comparative study of the different rules of law, one will look at the differences and similarities in the different countries and to common evolutions and trends.
 The purpose is a better understanding of the own law system, but also being able to look at solutions for problems that occur in each country.
 One should also become aware of the importance of European law on the national law and in particular of the harmonisation that has been achieved in different parts of criminal law and procedure by introducing common standards or rules all over Europe.

-The course consists of three parts, a first one as introduction, a second part regarding the criminal law and a final third part regarding criminal justice and procedure.
+The course consists of two parts, a first regarding the criminal law and the problem of harmonisation of the criminal law in Europe, a second part regarding criminal justice and procedure and the harmonisation of criminal procedure in Europe.

-In the second part the Criminal Law in Europe is studied.
+In the first part the Criminal Law in Europe is studied.
 The focus is on what on the continent is called the general part of the criminal law and not on the study of the offences.
 Some topics will be studied in French, English and German law.
 These topics are: characteristics of criminal law and layers of criminal liability, principle of legality, actus reus and mens rea, causation, defences, attempt, participation, liability of legal persons and AI.
 By putting the rules next to each other and studying the same concepts a comparative reflection can be made.
-Finally, the limited harmonisation in this field is explained.

 None.